RustyAlgorithm44/LyricsApp/project_log.md

     *   The song detail page now renders this HTML to display the formatted text.
     *   The edit page decodes the HTML to show plain text for a better editing experience.
 *   **Incremented App Version:** Incremented the app version to 1.3.2.
+*   **Markdown-like Lyrics Formatting:** Replaced the automatic heading detection with a flexible Markdown-like system.
+    *   Users can now format lyrics using `*text*` for bold and `_text_` for underline.
+    *   On save, this syntax is converted to HTML (`<b>`, `<u>`).
+    *   The edit page converts the HTML back to the Markdown-like syntax for a seamless editing experience.
+    *   This removes the previous, more rigid, "Pallavi/Anupallavi/Charanam" formatting logic.
+*   **Incremented App Version:** Incremented the app version to 1.3.3.

 **Current To-Do / Areas for Improvement:**
 1. **Explore sharing individual or multiple songs (lyrics and details) to other users of the app (Possible, requires intent filters and data sharing mechanism).** - can it be like in the + button, they can open a shared json file that another user has shared?
 2.  **Unit/Integration Testing:** Expand test coverage.
 3.  **Import song info and lyrics from karnATik website (To do later - due to website parsing complexity)**
+4. Each song can have a category tagged to it..
+Like namavali, abhang, thevaram, arutpa etc.. and this can be another "by categ." filter in the main page.
+Users will enter this as an optional input right before the reference link in the addsong or editsong page.
+A song can have more than 1 category tagged.
+But this doesn't appear in any other page.
+Get it?